VinAIResearch/PhoST/README.md

-# PhoST: A High-Quality and Large-Scale Dataset for English-Vietnamese Speech Translation
+# A High-Quality and Large-Scale Dataset for English-Vietnamese Speech Translation

 PhoST is a high-quality and large-scale English-Vietnamese speech translation dataset with 508 audio hours, consisting of 331K triplets of (sentence lengthed audio, English source transcript sentence, and Vietnamese target subtitle sentence).
 Details of the dataset construction and experimental results can be found in our [INTERSPEECH 2022 paper](...):

 	@inproceedings{PhoST,
-    title     = {{A High-Quality and Large-Scale Benchmark Dataset for English-Vietnamese Speech Translation}}, author    = {Linh The Nguyen, Nguyen Luong Tran, Long Doan, Manh Luong and Dat Quoc Nguyen}, booktitle = {Proceedings of the 23rd Annual Conference of the International Speech Communication Association (INTERSPEECH)}, year      = {2022}
+    title     = {{A High-Quality and Large-Scale Benchmark Dataset for English-Vietnamese Speech Translation}}, author    = {Linh The Nguyen and Nguyen Luong Tran and Long Doan and Manh Luong and Dat Quoc Nguyen}, booktitle = {Proceedings of the 23rd Annual Conference of the International Speech Communication Association (INTERSPEECH)}, year      = {2022}
     }